-The EpiQuik™ m6A RNA Methylation Quantification Kit (Colorimetric) is a complete set of optimized buffers and reagents to colorimetrically quantify N6-methyladenosine (m6A) in RNA.
+The EpiQuik™ m6A RNA Methylation Quantification Kit (Colorimetric) is a complete set of optimized buffers and reagents to colorimetrically quantify N6-methyladenosine (m6A or 6mA) in RNA.
 It is suitable for a direct detection of m6A RNA methylation status using total RNA isolated from any species such as mammals, plants, fungi, bacteria, and viruses.
 The kit has the following advantages and features:

 - Colorimetric ELISA-like assay using an m6A antibody with easy-to-follow steps for convenience and speed.
 The entire procedure can be completed within 3 hours and 45 minutes.